 1992: More than 100,000 people attend Kenya's first legal anti-government rally in 22 years.

-1995: A US jury awards more than 9,000 victims of torture under the regime of the late Philippine dictator Ferdinand Marcos with $766 million from the Marcos estate.
+1995: A US jury awards more than 9,000 victims of torture under the regime of the late Philippine dictator Ferdinand Marcos with US$766 million from the Marcos estate.

 1997: Norway's Boerge Ousland emerges on the Pacific edge of Antarctica to become the first person to cross the continent alone and unaided.

 2000: A meteorite impacts Earth at Tagish Lake in Canada.
 Helmut Kohl resigns as honorary chairman of the Christian Democratic Union, brought down by a campaign financing scandal that marks the stunning denouement of one of Europe's most respected statesmen and the man who reunited Germany.

-2009: Israeli troops begin to withdraw from Gaza after their government and Hamas militants declare an end to a three-week war.
+2009: Israeli troops begin to withdraw from Gaza after their Government and Hamas militants declare an end to a three-week war.
 Artist and TV presenter Tony Hart dies, aged 83.